UBC-CIC/commit2act/docs/UserGuide.md

 ### 2. Create Action

-- The Create Action tab contains a form to create a new action with required fields being the `Action Name`, at least 1 `Action Item`, and at least 1 `Image Validation Label`
+- The Create Action tab contains a form to create a new action type with required fields being the `Action Name`, at least 1 `Action Item`, and at least 1 `Image Validation Label`
-- The `Fallback Text` field is what is shown by default in the Action Fact step of the Log Action Menu flow if there are no quiz questions created for that action (shown in image here)
+- The `Fallback Text` field is what is shown by default in the Action Fact step of the Log Action menu flow if there are no quiz questions created for that action (shown in image here)
   ![alt text](images/adminDashboard/create_action0.png)

 <br>

 ### 3. Manage Actions

+In the Manage Actions tab, admin users can view and edit information about currently existing action types, as well as delete, pause and restore them.

 ![alt text](images/adminDashboard/manage_actions0.png)